 Change the oil in your car regularly.
 It needs oil to protect the moving parts.
 But after a while, the oil starts to take on contaminants, which accumulate on engine parts.
 A dirty engine runs less efficiently.
 Therefore, a clean one gets better gas mileage

-So keeping up with oil changes saves gas.
+So keeping up with oil changes will save gas.
 But be sure to use the right grade of oil.
 Using the wrong grade can lower fuel economy by 1%-2%.

 And don’t forget small parts such as filters and the gas cap.